mohamedammar2729/Fusha-Platform/README.md

 - All contributors and testers of the Fusha Platform

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 <p align="center">
   Made with ❤️ by the Fusha Platform Team